Sparkey00/forums/README.md

 2. Creating a thread
 Go to /index.php and sign in if you haven't already.
-Enter your topic into textbox below existing threads and click "create" You can now proceed to your thread and begin holywar about who's Evangelion waifu is better.
-(Rei is).
+Enter your topic into textbox below existing threads and click "create" You can now proceed to your thread and begin holywar about whatever you think is important.

 3. Posting a message
 Yay, the good stuff!
 Go to /thread?threadid=*&page=* with "*" being any valid number from 0 to number of threads/page and find a textbox.
 Write down all you think about... whatever thread is about and smack that "send" button.
 Oh, you can also post some memes, there's also a button for this.